reflectoring/reflectoring.github.io/_posts/2021-03-21-clean-unit-tests-with-mockito.md

 ## Mockito Best Practices

-Knowing how to create the mocks, let's have a look at what we should avoid.
-Otherwise, our test cases are confusing what decreases our code's maintainability.
+Knowing how to create the mocks, let's have a look at some best practices to keep our tests clean and maintainable.
 It will save us much time debugging and doesn't let our team members guess what the intent of the test case is.

 ### Avoid Concatenation in `setUp()`

-Even tough the test cases are reduced to a minimum, the readability suffers a lot.
+Even though the test cases are reduced to a minimum, the readability suffers a lot.
 Besides, we must highly pay attention to not break any other test cases.
 Like so, we avoid interfering other tests by overriding the setup.

 Avoid `setUp()` methods like this: